(Still Growing!)

 Where to get lamps / lightbulbs!

 Get decent plain ones for less, get UV lamps and specialty ones.
-Info on retail chains in the USA and a few suppliers with web sites.
+Info on

 (Minor update 10/5/2017)